 Your mouth and body are connected and the health of one affects the other.
-While there's still more research needed to determine exactly how oral health and overall health are linked exactly, we do know they in fact are linked.
-It's even possible that poor oral health may also trigger other conditions were not yet aware of.
+While there's still more research needed to determine exactly how oral health and overall health are linked exactly, we do know they, in fact, are linked.
+It's even possible that poor oral health may also trigger other conditions that were not yet aware of.

 If you have specific questions you'd like answered or are looking for a teeth checkup, Concorde is here to help.
 Give us a call to learn more